Swim Safety: Is Ocean Saltwater Safe For Dogs?

 2. Fido may also vomit if he drinks the water too quickly, which may make his dehydration even more severe.

-3. Aside from that, even if your pooch does not directly glug down salt water, he still may swallow small amounts of it while he’s swimming and playing in the beach.
+3. Aside from that, even if your pooch does not directly glug down saltwater, he still may swallow small amounts of it while he’s swimming and playing on the beach.